 - For version 9i and below, it is recommended that you have set a listener password.
 If you have done so, you need to provide this password as part of the credentials needed for this approach to work. - For versions 10g and 11g, it was best practice not to set a listener password, since the default behavior was changed to disallow remote connections and rely on operating system authentication for local access.
 If you wish to use direct collection of inventory with these versions, you must supply a listener password to turn on support for remote connections. - Making a remote administration connection to the listener (using the listener's administration password) to discover the services known to the listener is not possible from Oracle 12c onwards.
 Therefore, for Oracle Database 12c and beyond, you cannot use network discovery in conjunction with direct collection of Oracle Database inventory.
-(This does not affect the remaining discovery methods, below, which already provide the service name for each Oracle database instance; and, together with the credentials saved in the inventory beacon's Password Manager, these are the only details required for the listener to broker remote connection to the database instance to allow for inventory gathering.) - Using tnsnames.ora: This is a standard Oracle file that identifies database instances and connection details.
-You may take a copy from your Oracle server and save it on the inventory beacon, or you may use the OEM adapter to create one.
-When you first trigger direct inventory collection using this method of discovery, there are no matching discovered devices visible in the web interface of FlexNet Manager Suite; but as the first inventory upload occurs, discovery information is also uploaded, and matching discovered device and inventory device records are created in the same import process. - Manually-created records: You can manually enter the listener and services information for each Oracle server through the web interface of FlexNet Manager Suite.
+(This does not affect the remaining discovery methods, below, which already provide the service name for each Oracle database instance; and, together with the credentials saved in the inventory beacon's Password Manager, these are the only details required for the listener to broker remote connection to the database instance to allow for inventory gathering.) - Using the share share - Manually-created records: You can manually enter the listener and services information for each Oracle server through the web interface of FlexNet Manager Suite.